Seven signs you should take the H&R Block Income Tax Course

 7. You like to help.

 We all have a friend that can answer nearly every question.
-If you are that person or want to rival their knowledge, knowing taxes can give you a leg up in the friend’s circle.
+If you are that person or want to rival their knowledge, knowing taxes can give you a leg up.
 Imagine drinks with friends and conversations about starting a business, having a baby, or getting married come up.
 You’ll be the one with the tax answers.
+And you may even make new friends when people find out you can answer their tax questions.

 Annual enrollment for H&R Block’s Income Tax Course is now open.
 The course is conducted at multiple locations throughout the country at different times throughout the day.
 Enroll in H&R Block’s Income Tax Course online or call 1-800-HRBLOCK.

 Enrollment in, or completion of, the H&R Block Income Tax Course is neither an offer nor a guarantee of employment.
 Additional qualifications may be required.
 Enrollment restrictions apply.
-There is no tuition fee for the H&R Block Income Tax Course.
-However, you may be required to purchase course materials.
+There is no tuition fee for the H&R Block Income Tax Course; however, you may be required to purchase course materials, which may be non-refundable.
 State restrictions may apply.
-Additional training or testing may be required in MD and other states.
+Additional training or testing may be required in CA, OR, and other states.
 Valid at participating locations only.
 Void where prohibited.
-This course is not intended for, nor open to any persons who are either currently employed by or seeking employment with any professional tax preparation company or organization other than H&R Block.
-During the course, should H&R Block learn of any student’s employment or intended employment with a competing professional tax preparation company or service, H&R Block reserves the right to immediately cancel the student’s enrollment.
-The student will be required to return all course materials, which may be non-refundable.
-CTEC# 1040-QE-0889 ©2018 HRB Tax Group, Inc.
+This course is not open to any persons who are either currently employed by or seeking employment with any professional tax preparation company or organization other than H&R Block.
+During the course, should H&R Block learn of any student’s employment or intended employment with a competing professional tax preparation company, H&R Block reserves the right to immediately cancel the student’s enrollment.
+The student will be required to return all course materials.
+CTEC# 1040-QE-2127 ©2019 HRB Tax Group, Inc.